ELVIS-Project/elvis-database/docs/2016-09_depolyment_guide.md

 # Extra: Moving data to mounted storage.

-After deploying the server, we had a need to move all data on the server on to externally mounted storage drive.
+After deploying the server, we had the need to move all the data on the server to an externally mounted storage drive.
 This was to simplify the process of redeploying and making backups of all data.

 To see the list of external drives mounted at startup, open `/etc/fstab` in a text editor.
 On the elvis production server, you will notice `/dev/vdc` is mounted to `/media` at startup.
 This is our external drive.
 Here you can find all the media files for the database, as well as the data stores for postgres and solr.